aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

-The purpose of the ViewHelper is to present numerical data in a more visually pleasing way, by formatting inputs into output strings that can be used in views.
-ViewHelper contains three class methods. format_distance takes a distance in cm, converts it to the most reasonable unit of measurement, and outputs a string.
-Note that all "magic numbers" are defined at the top of the class as class level variables.
+The purpose of `ViewHelper` is to present numerical data in a more visually pleasing way, by formatting inputs into output strings that can be used in views. `ViewHelper` contains three class methods. `format_distance` takes a distance in cm, converts it to the most reasonable unit of measurement, and outputs a string.
+Note that all "magic numbers" are defined at the top of the class as class-level variables.
 Let's take a look at three use cases, that show how rounding is handled.

 ~~~~~~~
 > ViewHelper.format_distance(99.987)